 Poem Comments with Corrections

 Below are key Norwegian terms in Rosendahl's poem.
-You may study Haugen's excellent, poetic translation above in the light of them.
+You may study Haugen's very good, poetic translation above in the light of them.
 You get some alternatives wordings and phrases too.

 Line 1: gamle = old, not older.
 Norwegian eldre is older.

-Line 2: i Vesterheimen her = in (our) Western home (out) here.
+Line 2: Vesterheimen her = the Western home here.

 Line 6: så luelaus og trygg = So capless and assured